Menu

 7 – Rear Gunner – The Rear Gunner, and his job is arguably the most dangerous, and certainly the coldest, the most lonely & isolated, of any Halifax Crewman.
 His Parachute was stowed outside the Armoured Doors that shut him in a cold cramped position until the end of the Mission, his only human contact was that of the disembodied voices of other Crew members over the Intercom.
 He was here for how many hours the mission took.
 The call to Bale-out was ‘Abracadabra Jump, Jump!
 Abracadabra Jump, Jump!’.
 It sounded silly, but it had one advantage.
 It couldn’t have possibly been misunderstood.
 Nevertheless, it was often not used, and the Order was given in plain language.
 On hearing the command to Bale Out, the Rear Gunner opened his armoured doors at the rear of his Turret, reached back for his Parachute and clipped it onto his chest harness.
 He then swivelled his Turret right round until the open doors were facing outwards, then did a backward roll out into the Night Sky above a hostile country.
 This was, of course, presupposing that his Parachute had not been burnt or shot to pieces, that he was still able to turn his Turret to the escape position, and that the centrifugal forces exerted by his out-of-control Bomber would have allowed him to make these necessary moves.

-Raymond Terence’s father Lawrence James Salvoni was to die and his burial is in the St. Deniol’s Church Parish Registers – Burials – Page 24 No. 186 Laurence(sic) James SALVONI, 14, Crossways, Mancot Royal, 21st November 1961 age 66 (Service in Church, Internment in Cemetery.)
+Raymon Terence’s father Lawrence James Salvoni was to die, and his burial is in the St. Deniol’s Church Parish Registers – Burials – Page 24 No. 186 Laurence(sic) James SALVONI, 14, Crossways, Mancot Royal, 21st November 1961 age 66 (Service in Church, Internment in Cemetery.)
 J. Graham CANHAM?

-His mother, Charlotte Mary Salvoni remarried in the December quarter of 1964 to Oliver Ellwood, (Hawarden Vol. 8a Page 913) as her death at age 82 years, is recorded as Charlotte Mary Ellwood, her date of birth coincides with the date of birth on the 1939 National Register.
+His mother, Charlotte Mary Salvoni remarried in the December quarter of 1964 to Oliver Ellwood, (Hawarden Vol. 8a Page 913) as her death at age 82 years, in the December quarter of 1978 is recorded as Charlotte Mary Ellwood, her date of birth coincides with the date of birth on the 1939 National Register.
 (Delyn, Inferred County: Clwyd, Vol. 24 Page 368).

 I believe that Florence Dora Salvoni* may have remarried in the December Quarter of 1946 in Chester, in a Civil Marriage or Registrar Attended marriage (Cheshire West ROC/99/82) to Walter R. Boughen.